Antireligion: Soviet Union

+Albania

 The People's Republic of Albania had an objective for the eventual elimination of all religion in Albania with the goal of creating an atheist nation, which it declared it had achieved in 1967.
 In 1976, Albania implemented a constitutional ban on religious activity and actively promoted atheism.
 The government nationalized most property of religious institutions and used it for non-religious purposes, such as cultural centers for young people.
 Religious literature was banned.
 Many clergy and theists were tried, tortured, and executed.
 All foreign Roman Catholic clergy were expelled in 1946, and Albania officially tried to eradicate religion.

+Romania

 Authorities in the People's Republic of Romania aimed to move towards an atheistic society, in which religion would be considered as the ideology of the bourgeoisie; the régime also set to propagate among the laboring masses in science, politics and culture to help them fight superstition and mysticism, and initiated an anti-religious campaign aimed at reducing the influence of religion in society.
 After the communist takeover in 1948, some church personnel were imprisoned for political crimes.

+Cambodia

 The Khmer Rouge attempted to eliminate Cambodia's cultural heritage, including its religions, particularly Theravada Buddhism.
 Over the four years of Khmer Rouge rule, at least 1.5 million Cambodians perished.
 Of the sixty thousand Buddhist monks that previously existed, only three thousand survived the Cambodian genocide.